As technology has advanced and new industries have emerged over the years, the way laboratories are designed and built has changed as well.

 Aesthetics

-Steel - Steel looks clean and state of the art.
+Steel: Compared to wood, steel looks clean and more modern.
 Factor in multiple color options and the ability to have custom colors, and you can create a beautiful laboratory.
 The main benefit for steel in this category is that steel looks better over time with the wear and tear that labs are subjected to.

-Wood - Wood has a more traditional look and can be very warm and beautiful.
+Wood: Wood building materials have a more traditional look and can be very warm and beautiful.
 There are also multiple color finishes available.
 The downside to wood is that over time, it can quickly look dated and worn out with all the wear and tear it will take.

 Cost

-Steel - Steel is very cost effective, because of advances in automation.
-Custom sizes and paint colors will increase the price, typically by 15% to 20%
+Steel: Steel is very cost effective because of advances in automation.
+Custom sizes and paint colors will increase the price, typically by 15 to 20%.
+Steel is also highly durable and resistant to many chemicals, reducing the need for frequent replacements or repairs.

-Wood - Wood is slightly more expensive than steel, because of the increase in handling need for manufacturing.
-Custom sizes and finishes will increase costs between 20% to 25%.
+Wood: Wood is slightly more expensive than steel because of the increase in handling needed for manufacturing.
+Custom sizes and finishes will increase costs between 20 to 25% because of the labor-intensive nature of the work.
+Wood may need regular treatments to prevent damage from chemicals, moisture and wear, adding to the overall lifetime expense.

-When comparing the two, steel is definitely better than wood when it comes to durability, cleanliness, aesthetics and cost.
-And, let’s face it...these are important issues.
+When comparing the two, steel is better than wood when it comes to durability, cleanliness, aesthetics and cost.
+And, let’s face it … these are important issues.

 Laboratories are costly to build, so your lab furniture has to be functional, durable and maintain its aesthetics for a long time to come.